mmanousos/recipes/README.md

 * verify uploading file if 'upload' / link if 'link'

 * show edit link for view_recipe page with uploaded images

+Finalize image edit page
+* add upload / link chooser on edit image view
+* add 'upload' image link from edit image view
+* rename & upload image (will automatically overwrite existing image?)
+* if new link, add or overwrite existing
+  * if upload: remove file and reference in 'upload' field
+* if new upload, add or overwrite existing
+  * if link, overwrite existing

 ## Remember to remove TODOS from recipes.rb and @recipes from top of recipes.erb